-5.57 Retrofitting green infrastructure means to design and integrate GI features into existing development.
+5.56 Retrofitting green infrastructure means designing and integrating GI features into existing development.
 Sometimes this involves removing an existing 'grey' infrastructure feature and replacing it with a 'green' solution.

 BENEFITS OF RETROFITTING GI INTO DEVELOPMENT

 Improving the public realm